-uy the car, but if they are not receiving this money back they will be forced to take the car back into their possession.
-The subsequent sales from the car will be used to recover the money owed to the bank.
+Standard bank lent the person money to buy the car.
+But if they are not receiving this money back they will take the car into their possession.
+The subsequent sales from the car will be used to recover the outstanding money owed to the bank.

 What are the advantages of buying a repossessed car?

 - When Standard Bank repossesses a car they want to recover their losses as soon as possible.
-To ensure that the vehicle sells quickly, the starting price is usually lower than the equivalent car would be at a car dealer or sold through a private sale.
+So that the vehicle sells quickly the starting price is usually lower than the same kind of car would be at a car dealer.
+Or sold through a private sale.

-- When you are buying a repossessed car, you are only paying for what the bank needs to recover, in other words, what is left of the debt.
-The bank is not concerned with making significant profit on the vehicle.
+- When you are buying a repossessed car you are only paying for what the bank needs to recover.
+In other words, what is left of the debt.
+The bank’s concern is not to make significant profit on the vehicle.

 Where can I find cars repossessed by Standard Bank?

-Buying a repossessed car sounds like a deal not to be missed, but where can you find these auto-trophies.
-Luckily there are a number of ways to ensure that you get yourself behind the steering wheel of an excellent car deal with Standard Bank repossed cars sales.
+Buying a repossessed car sounds like a deal but where can you find these auto-trophies?
+Luckily there are a number of ways to get yourself behind the steering wheel of an excellent car deal.
+With Standard Bank repossed cars sales.

-- Repossessed cars are usually sold by auction through auction houses situated in the major cities of Durban, Cape Town, Port Elizabeth, and Johannesburg, as well as at a number of other regions around the country.
+- Repossessed cars are usually sold by auction.
+Through auction houses situated in the major cities of Durban, Cape Town, Port Elizabeth, and Johannesburg.
+As well as at a number of other regions around the country.
 These vehicles are available for both private and public sale.
-To find vehicles on auction, enquire at Aucor or Burchmores, as these agents usually auction of repossessed vehicles on a weekly basis in major cities.
+To find vehicles on auction, enquire at Aucor or Burchmores, as these agents usually auction off repossessed vehicles on a weekly basis in major cities.

 - To find cars online, My Cars is a great resource with a section specifically dedicated to cars that have been repossessed by Standard bank.
-Here you can view a vast range of vehicles, and refine your search selection to a particular make or other specifications.
-My Cars can be found on http://www.mycars.co.za/.
+Here you can view a vast range of vehicles.
+And refine your search selection to a particular make or other specifications.
+My Cars can be found at https://www.mycars.co.za/.

-- You can contact the relevant connection or employee at Standard Bank to find out what vehicle are available and where they will be sold via telephone or email.
-You can also visit your local branch in person and ask an employee where repossessed vehicles will next be auctioned off in your area.
+- You can contact Standard Bank to find out what lists of vehicles are available and where they will be auctioning them.
+Via telephone or email.
+You can also visit your local branch in person and ask an employee where repossessed vehicles will next be selling in your area.
 The bank may also be selling vehicles privately.